-These Garlic Broccoli Steaks are a fun way to eat broccoli.
+These Garlic Broccoli Steaks are a fun way to eat and serve broccoli.
 They’re made with minimal ingredients and go from good to great thanks to the garlic aioli.

 You see, cauliflower steaks have been popular for awhile now, but I feel like we don’t see enough broccoli steaks, and they’re just as good if not better!
 Roasted broccoli is way better than steamed broccoli, and somehow eating broccoli with a fork and knife makes it seem more filling.
 I can’t explain it, but it’s true.